-Almost always, house values appreciate in the long term.
+Typically, home values appreciate in the long term.

 But, in real estate there is always a certain amount of risk.

-All these play a part.
+Each of these elements plays a part.